pipzer0/prep_workstation/README.md

 The script is divided into several functions, each responsible for installing different sets of tools and performing specific tasks:

 1. `update_system`: Updates the system package list and upgrades all installed packages.
+2. `install_no_machine`: Installs NoMachine for remote desktop access.
-2. `install_general_tools`: Installs general malware analysis tools such as Git, Python, Wireshark, ClamAV, YARA, and others.
+3. `install_general_tools`: Installs general malware analysis tools such as Git, Python, Wireshark, ClamAV, YARA, and others.
-3. `install_elf_tools`: Installs tools for analyzing ELF (Executable and Linkable Format) files.
+4. `install_elf_tools`: Installs tools for analyzing ELF (Executable and Linkable Format) files.
-4. `install_static_analysis_tools`: Installs tools for static analysis of malware.
+5. `install_static_analysis_tools`: Installs tools for static analysis of malware.
-5. `install_dynamic_analysis_tools`: Installs tools for dynamic analysis of malware.
+6. `install_dynamic_analysis_tools`: Installs tools for dynamic analysis of malware.
-6. `install_pip`: Installs additional Python packages required for malware analysis.
+7. `install_pip`: Installs additional Python packages required for malware analysis.
-7. `install_peda_pwndbg_gef`: Installs GDB plugins for enhanced debugging capabilities.
+8. `install_gdb_plugins`: Installs GDB plugins for enhanced debugging capabilities.
-8. `cleanup`: Placeholder for any cleanup actions that might be necessary after installation.
+9. `cleanup`: Placeholder for any cleanup actions that might be necessary after installation.
-9. `main`: The main function that orchestrates the execution of all other functions.
+10. `main`: The main function that orchestrates the execution of all other functions.

 ## Detailed Description of Tools